Do Essential Oils For Depression Work?

 Bergamot was also used in a trial of 50 individuals in the waiting room of a mental health clinic in Utah.
 While these individuals may have been more accurately representative of the people who could benefit from using essential oils for depression, the study did not use any objective metrics to measure their emotions before, during, or after exposure to the essential oils.
 The study did find an improvement in mood overall.

 While researchers have different opinions of essential oils, they are not often associated with harm outside of mild to moderate side effects or allergies.
-While some of the positive impacts of essential oils may come from the pleasant smell, the pleasures of massage, or a placebo effect, essential oils may offer mild support to people with depression.
+While some of the positive impacts of essential oils may come from the pleasant smell, the pleasures of massage, or a placebo effect, essential oils may offer mild support to people with anxiety and depression.
 For this reason, some people may recommend using essential oils alongside other evidence-based treatments.

 What essential oils are best for depression?